awsdocs/amazon-s3-developer-guide/doc_source/UsingTheMPDotNetAPI.md

    For example, it provides the `InitiateMultipartUploadRequest` and `InitiateMultipartUploadResponse` classes you can use when initiating a multipart upload, and the `UploadPartRequest` and `UploadPartResponse` classes when uploading parts\.

-For more information about the AWS SDK for \.NET API, go to [AWS SDK for \.NET Reference](http://docs.aws.amazon.com/sdkfornet/latest/apidocs/Index.html)\.
+For more information about the AWS SDK for \.NET API, see [AWS SDK for \.NET Reference](http://docs.aws.amazon.com/sdkfornet/latest/apidocs/Index.html)\.

 ## Running the Amazon S3 \.NET Code Examples<a name="TestingDotNetApiSamples"></a>

 The easiest way to get started with the \.NET code examples is to install the AWS SDK for \.NET\.
-For more information, go to [AWS SDK for \.NET](https://aws.amazon.com/sdk-for-net/)\.
+For more information, see [AWS SDK for \.NET](https://aws.amazon.com/sdk-for-net/)\.

 **Note**
 The examples in this guide are AWS SDK for \.NET version 2\.0 compliant\.